sujaldas8777/Employee_Attrition_and_Salary_Forecasting/README.md

 Uses Random Forest and XGBoost models for classification.

-Generates a employee value score for each employee based on multiple features.
+Assigns Value of Employee scores (1–10 scale) using the CRITIC method for weighting key features.

+Generates salary hike recommendations based on employee importance, attrition risk, tenure, training, overtime, and sentiment.

-Includes data visualization and feature importance analysis using Matplotlib and Seaborn.
+Provides data visualization, feature importance analysis, and insights using Matplotlib and Seaborn.

 # ⚙️ Requirements